rmckay50/SqLiteExecutionsToListAndQueryResults/README.md

 2023 01 26 1440
 *   commit - queried list in Ret() format using 'instrument'
     did not fill in expiry - it is located in 'Instruments'

+2023 01 26 1500
+*   commit - it works - creates the equivalent of instlist